Kulgam district: Habitation and environment

 The main source of livelihood in the district is agriculture and horticulture.
 The low-lying areas of Kulgam are very fertile for rice cultivation, and are considered as the 'Rice Bowl of Kashmir'.
 The higher elevations are known for production of apples.
 Livestock and sheep-rearing is a subsidiary occupation among the rural population, particularly in the higher elevations.

 Kulgam District is covered by the Pir Panjal mountain range on the southwest side, acting as a massive topographical protection.
 The area is significantly covered in forestation.

 Tourism

 Town Kulgam is situated about 68 km from Srinagar and about 17 km from Anantnag.
-Aside from places of spiritual interest, the district has tourist spots like Aharbal water fall on Veshev Nallah which is a place of sight-seeing in the extreme south-west.
+Aside from places of spiritual interest, the district has tourist spots like Aharbal water fall on Veshew river which is a place of sight-seeing in the extreme south-west.
 High pastures and meadows are also places of tourist attraction in the area from Kund to Ladigasan (ahead of Aherbal clefts).
 The District also has an abundance of natural water from springs such as Kausar Nag, Waseknag, Khee Nag, etc.